Compressing KV Cache for Long-Context LLM Inference with Inter-Layer Attention Similarity: Methodology

-\paragraph{Layer grouping} After calculating the head-wise attention similarity between layers, we group consecutive similar layers into head-wise blocks in preparation.
-Our grouping strategy is based on the idea that any two layers within the same block should be sufficiently similar.
-Elaborately, $\ell_a$ and $\ell_b$ are considered similar when $sim\left(\ell_a, \ell_b\right)\geq \delta$, where $0\leq\delta\leq 1$ is a hyperparameter.
-Building on this, we adopt a bottom-up greedy algorithm to iteratively merge consecutive similar layers into blocks, as detailed in Algorithm \ref{alg:layer_grouping}.
-Figure \ref{fig:method}-\circleone presents a simple example of head-wise partitioning of layers based on the similarity of inter-layer attention scores.
+\paragraph{Layer Grouping Strategy} Based on the computed head-wise attention similarities, we group consecutive layers into blocks such that all layers within a block are sufficiently similar.
+Specifically, we consider two layers to be similar if $sim_h(\ell_a, \ell_b) \geq 0.5$.
+For each head, we employ a bottom-up greedy algorithm to iteratively merge consecutive similar layers into blocks, as detailed in Algorithm~\ref{alg:layer_grouping}.
+The resulting head-wise layer partitioning is exemplified in Figure~\ref{fig:method}~(left).